ManojVirinchi/cis6930fa24-project2/README.md

    pipenv shell
    ```

-   This will install all the necessary packages, including:
+   The following are the necessary packages:

    - `pandas`, `numpy` - Data handling and numerical operations
    - `scikit-learn` - Machine learning tools